Materialization of the “War Cycle” by thousands of measures

 What can someone who knows the “Cycle of Wars” conclude before 2014?

 He can conclude that the departure of the Americans in 2011 from Iraq will take place in the most calm period.
-If this materialization is indeed that of the “Cycle of Wars”, in the period of amplification that will follow (2014 to 2017), we will see a component of violence/civil war within Iraq regain momentum until 2015 and then a new decline in this violence/civil war.
+If this materialization is indeed that of the “War Cycle”, in the period of amplification that will follow (2014 to 2017), we will see a component of violence/civil war within Iraq regain momentum until 2015 and then a new decline in this violence/civil war.
 The Americans left Iraq believing that the job was done and finished.
 If they had been aware of this phenomenon they could have come to the same conclusions and anticipated the period that followed.
 Everything that happened afterwards confirmed this.

 2014 et 2015